BobTheFarmer/Colin-Blog2/_pages/04_vocab.md

 Variable: A value that changes based off of conditions

 # File Types
 .html: used for webpages.
-Cannot be used with markdown .md: used for basic webpage design.
-Can be used with python .ipynb: Uses a combination of python and .md
+Cannot be used with markdown \n .md: used for basic webpage design.
+Can be used with python \n .ipynb: Uses a combination of python and .md